Reencuentro (José José album)

 Reencuentro (Reunion) is the title of the studio album released by Mexican singer José José in 1977 and the first for the Ariola label.

-Made at the Music Center Studios in London, England, José José returned to the pinnacle of success with the participation of composers such as Juan Carlos Calderón, Rafael Pérez Botija, Roberto Cantoral and Manuel Alejandro.
+Made at the Music Center Studios in London, England, José José returned to the height of his success with the participation of composers such as Juan Carlos Calderón, Rafael Pérez Botija, Roberto Cantoral and Manuel Alejandro.

 In addition, José José made his debut as a composer with the song "Si Alguna Vez".
-Reencuentro contains enormous hits such as "Gavilán o paloma", "Buenos días, amor" and "Amar y querer".
+Reencuentro contains notable tracks such as "Gavilán o paloma", "Buenos días, amor" and "Amar y querer".